 Epidemiology Program Accreditation

-Accreditation examines whether a program has the curriculum, instruction, and practices to set up students for success in a given field.
+Accreditation examines whether a program has the curriculum, instruction, and practices to prepare students for success in a given field.
 It is not intended to rank programs against one another.
-Rather it is the process of using peer review to evaluate the educational quality of an institution or program of study at a specific institution.
+Rathe,r it is the process of using peer review to evaluate the educational quality of an institution or program of study at a specific institution.
 It is common for an institution to hold multiple accreditations.
-Some programs may be accredited by a professional organization, whereas the school overall may hold regional or national accreditation.
+A professional organization may accredit some programs, whereas the school may have regional or national accreditation.

-The Council on Education for Public Health (CEPH) provides accreditation for MPH and MS in epidemiology programs.
+The Council on Education for Public Health (CEPH) accredits MPH and MS in epidemiology programs.
 CEPH is recognized by the United States Department of Education as an accrediting body.
 Graduation from a CEPH-accredited program is not required to work as an epidemiologist.
 However, programs with CEPH accreditation have demonstrated that they meet professional standards and adequately prepare students to enter the field.

 On-Campus Epidemiology Degree Programs